Youth Sports: What are the age requirements for participation in Youth Sports programs?

 A Knox Box is a secure box that is mounted to the exterior of your building with a key to your business locked inside.
 The Fire Department is able to utilize a special key to access the box in case of a fire or other emergency, when a representative of the business is not present.
 This allows the Fire Department to enter the business without having to break a door or window.

 The Knox Box will usually be sent within 7 to 10 business days.
-Once you have received the box you must mount it to the exterior of your building.
-The box should be located near the main entrance of the business at 84" above the finished grade.
+Once you have received the box you must mount it to the exterior of your building according to manufacturer specifications.
+It should be located near the main entrance of the business and placed five feet above finished grade.

 What type of fire extinguisher should I get and where should I put it?